nikolamilenkovic/serbian-fiscal-bill-parser/README.md

 ## Changelog
 List of changes and improvements.

+### 1.0.7
+- Better support for a case when name is split across multiple lines (see test case 0020)

 ### 1.0.6
 - Support for extracting SKU (product id) from line items.
 - Support for full name of line items.